jorenheit/brainfix/README.md

 ```

 #### Range-based for-loops
 It is common to iterate over the elements of an array.
-In some cases, where you don't need the index of the elements as an accessible variable, you can specify the array you need to iterate over without using an index:
+In some cases, where you don't need the index of the elements as an accessible variable, you can specify the array you need to iterate over without using an index.
+In the example below, each element of the array will be copied into the variable `x`:

 ```javascript
 let [] array = #{1, 2, 3, 4, 5};